prosvita/QIRIMTATARTILI/text/inşalar_cıyıntığı/__eyiqomşucılıq/inşalar_cıyıntığı__eyiqomşucılıq.en.md

 Our world is created in such a way that we live among the people of different nationalities.
 It is clearly seen in our big home — Crimea.
 Russians and Ukrainians, Tatars and Germans, Bulgarians, Greeks, Jewish, Armenians and many other people became good neighbours.
-It is known for a long time that one has not to choose a friend because of his eyes, hair and skin colour.
+It is known that one has not to choose a friend because of his eyes, hair and skin colour.
-The nationalities can’t be good or bad.
-Only concrete people can be good or bad.
+The nationalities can’t be good or bad,only concrete people can be good or bad.

 I’m German as to my nationality and I’d like to tell a story of the Crimean Germans.
 The grandfathers of our grandfathers came to Russia long-long ago.

 They were famous for their skills and knowledge.
 They were respected for their industry and love for order.
 Russia, Ukraine and Crimea became a homeland for them.